erikr/erikr/posts/data-lessons-from-biotech.md

 To adddress this mismatch, we reduced scope.
 The platform would support target validation, MoA studies, and CDx development.
 We also engaged consultants to help us curate data, develop bioinformatics pipelines (e.g., genomic imputation), and build our CDx pipeline (e.g., supervised ML to find SNPs associated with proxies of treatment response).

 In hindsight, this path better fit our eventual outcome.
-However, it was a tough reality checkfor me.
+However, it was a tough reality check for me.
 We could have better aligned our branding to emphasize we were a biotech with data science and engineering interests, not a "techbio" firm.
 Or maybe it was clear to everyone else and I was in my own waking dream.

 As we worked with consultants, we learned lessons we wish we knew earlier.
 Initially, we loosely defined project scopes to be a flexible partner.
 We assessed competitors and signed with the one that looked best on paper.
 We gave regular feedback so they could converge on our preferred working style.
 We were gentle and understanding if they missed a deadline or had resource constraints.
 But then we got smarter and developed some process.